Skip to content

 I see you Eugene: your sun-freckled face,

-your Connemara clothes,
+and grey Connemara clothes,

-you speaking love of poetry
+I hear you speaking your love

-for its own sake.
+of poetry, for its own sake.

-fuelled by the frenzies in my mind,
+fuelled, by the frenzies in my mind,

-confronting experience with my pen,
+to confront providence with my pen,

 capturing, before it dies, the fleeting chance.

-Facing my ghosts and demons in the dark
+Facing my ghosts and demons, in the dark,

-by wielding my nibbed rhyme
+by wielding my nibbed sword,

-to slay the shibboleth of beauty
+I slayed the shibboleth of beauty

 knowing it was but a moment